amitSA/FighterplaneGame-Realism/README.md

 FighterplaneGame-Realism
 ========================

-Another fighterplane game I made, this time for my APCS class final, it isnt fully completed and is still being worked on
+Another fighterplane game I made, this time for my APCS class final.
+Contains more realistic planes and features than the Intro-Final fighterplane game

 Description
 The game can be both a single-player and multi-player game.
 The program is desgined to offer a fun time-waster to users.
 The single-player version of the game involves